aljazerzen/demo-intermediate-lifetime/README.md

 ## Soundness

-This crate is fully sound and "incorrect" usage might lead to undefined behavior.
+This crate has unsound functions (such as `PacCell::new`), which might might lead to undefined behavior when used "incorrectly".

 See https://users.rust-lang.org/t/soundness-of-pac-cell-library/108598/4